An early look at the top 25 college football teams for 2021

 10. North Carolina

 Due to COVID-19 and player absences and injuries, it’s hard to read too much into Wisconsin’s 4-3 record in 2020.
 The Badgers have been a model of consistency by winning at least eight games in five full years under coach Paul Chryst and claimed three out of the last five Big Ten West Division titles.
 Defense was the strong suit for Chryst’s team in 2020 and should rank as one of the best in the Big Ten once again.
 No team scored more than 28 points against this unit and it limited offenses to just 5.01 yards per play.
 Jack Sanborn, Leo Chenal and Nick Herbig are back to anchor the linebacker unit, which is crucial with Isaiahh Loudermilk and Garrett Rand moving on from the trenches.
-How much retooling is required in the secondary will hinge on NFL draft decisions, but coordinator Jim Leonhard has the makings of a solid group on the back end once again.
+The secondary loses safety Eric Burrell, but coordinator Jim Leonhard has the makings of a solid group on the back end once again.
 The question marks are bigger on offense.
 The Badgers averaged only 25.1 points a game – the lowest mark over the last 12 years – and recorded just 4.89 yards per play.
 Injuries took a toll on the receiving corps in 2020, as Kendric Pryor and Danny Davis combined for just 11 catches in five games.
-With tight end Jake Ferguson returning, and if Davis decides to join Pryor in coming back for 2021, the pass-catching options for quarterback Graham Mertz will be deeper, especially as Chimere Dike continues to develop.
+With tight end Jake Ferguson and Davis and Pryor returning at receiver, the pass-catching options for quarterback Graham Mertz will be deeper, especially as Chimere Dike continues to develop.
 Jalen Berger (301 rushing yards) headlines the backfield after a promising freshman season.
 And as usual, Wisconsin should be strong in the trenches.
 The 2021 schedule breaks favorably for the Badgers.
 Penn State, Michigan, Army, Northwestern and Iowa all visit Camp Randall Stadium.
 An intriguing non-conference battle against Notre Dame is set for Soldier Field in late September.

 The Gators are coming off their first SEC East title 2016, but coach Dan Mullen’s team has a lot of work to do in order to get back to Atlanta in December.
 An offense that averaged 7.3 yards per play and 39.8 points a game has to replace quarterback Kyle Trask (4,283 yards and 43 TDs) and receivers Kadarius Toney (70 catches), Trevon Grimes (38), and tight end Kyle Pitts (43).
 Emory Jones is the front-runner to replace Trask, with Anthony Richardson also in the mix.
 Jones brings a different skill set to the offense, but Mullen’s track record shows there won’t be a drastic drop in production.
 Clemson transfer (and former five-star recruit) Demarkcus Bowman will push for snaps in a talented backfield.
-The line will need to be retooled with four senior starters (if they don’t opt to return for an extra year).
+Another transfer - Arik Gilbert from LSU - is going to be a big-time playmaker for Mullen in 2021.
+The line will need to be retooled with two starters off to the NFL.
 The Gators hope to get back on track defensively after surrendering 6.1 yards per play and 30.8 but question marks remain.
-Tackle Kyree Campbell and cornerback Marco Wilson are off to the NFL, more help is needed at linebacker and a couple of seniors could head into the next level instead of returning for an extra year.
-Cornerback Kaiir Elam and linemen Brenton Cox Jr. and Zachary Carter will lead the effort for improvement next fall, and Penn State transfer Antonio Shelton is a big boost to the interior.
+Tackle Kyree Campbell and cornerback Marco Wilson are off to the NFL and more help is needed at linebacker.
+Cornerback Kaiir Elam and linemen Brenton Cox Jr. and Zachary Carter will lead the effort for improvement next fall, while Penn State transfer Antonio Shelton is a big boost to the interior.
 Florida gets Alabama and is on the road against LSU in crossover play with the SEC West but also faces trips to Missouri and Kentucky.
 The annual showdown versus Georgia takes place on Oct.
 30 in Jacksonville.

 The Hurricanes enter the 2021 season with some uncertainty with quarterback D’Eriq King recovering from a torn ACL suffered in the Cheez-It Bowl against Oklahoma State.
 King is expected to return in time for the season opener, which just happens to be against Alabama.
 If King is limited early, the ‘Canes could turn to true freshman Jake Garcia, Tyler Van Dyke or Peyton Matocha.
 The offensive line was a concern coming into 2020 and showed some progress but still allowed 30 sacks.
 Improving the trenches remains a priority this offseason, and coordinator Rhett Lashlee also needs to replace tight end Brevin Jordan (38 rec.) and develop more overall consistency from the receivers (23 drops).
 Leading rusher Cam’Ron Harris (643 yards) returns, with Donald Chaney (322) and Jaylan Knighton (209) giving Lashlee a trio of talented backs to lean on again.
-Miami’s defense slipped on the stat sheet (27 ppg and 5.6 yards per play) in 2020 and has big holes to fill this spring.
+Miami’s defense slipped on the stat sheet (27 ppg and 5.6 yards per play) in 2020, and a result of the regression in play, head coach Manny Diaz will take over the play-calling duties.
 Ends Jaelan Phillips and Quincy Roche (combined 30 TFL) are off to the NFL, more depth and talent is needed at linebacker, and there’s room to improve in the secondary.
 Tennessee transfer Deandre Johnson could help the pass rush, and a solid collection of tackles to help ease the transition at end.
 In addition to Alabama, Appalachian State and Michigan State dot the non-conference slate.
 In conference play, key games against Florida State, Pitt and North Carolina take place on the road.

 17. Arizona State